Banker? Has anyone seen a banker lately?

-The old Peter, Paul and Mary song “Where have all the flowers gone, long time passing” reflects the changing times centered on the Viet Nam war.
+The old Peter, Paul, and Mary song “Where have all the flowers gone, long time passing” reflects the changing times centered on the Viet Nam war.
 Times changed and where did they go, what has happened?
 I think we are in the middle of another change, a change about how we do business with banks.

-I was in my bank in Tacoma yesterday and noticed something that I had observed before, no loan officers, no activity in the business section of the bank.
+I was in my bank yesterday and noticed something that I had observed before, no loan officers, no activity in the business section of the bank.
 The only human I saw was three nice people behind the teller stations.
 There was not a single loan officer on the premises.

 Not having any folks working in that department certainly made the bank cavernous and sort of weird.
 Sandy did say that a loan officer was on the premise but probably out making sales calls.
 Really!